Roderick Beaton

-Roderick Macleod Beaton, FBA, FKC (born 1951) is a retired academic.
+Sir Roderick Macleod Beaton, FBA, FKC (born 29 September 1951) is a retired academic.
 He was Koraes Professor of Modern Greek and Byzantine History, Language and Literature at King's College London from 1988 to 2018.

 Education

-Born in 1951, Beaton was educated at Peterhouse, Cambridge, graduating with an English literature degree in 1973.
-He remained there to complete his doctoral studies; his PhD was awarded in 1976 for his thesis "Myth and tradition in modern Greek folk poetry, a study of non-literate tradition, its technique and aims, in the context of lyric and ballad, rather than epic poetry."
+Born in 1951, Beaton was educated at George Watson's College, Edinburgh, and Peterhouse, Cambridge, graduating with an English literature degree in 1973.
+He remained there to complete his PhD, which was awarded in 1977 for his thesis "Myth and tradition in modern Greek folk poetry, a study of non-literate tradition, its technique and aims, in the context of lyric and ballad, rather than epic poetry."

 Career

 Beaton spent three years as the Ouranis Foundation Fellow in Modern Greek at the University of Birmingham (1977–80) before joining King's College London in 1981 as a lecturer.
 He was appointed Koraes Professor of Modern Greek and Byzantine History, Language and Literature at King's College in 1988, and was also head of the Department of Byzantine and Modern Greek Studies from 1988 to 1994 and again from 1995 to 1998, and director of the Centre for Hellenic Studies from 2012 to 2016.
 He also held a Major Leverhulme Fellowship from 2009 to 2012.
 He retired from his chair at King's College in 2018.